 Before you start an exercise program with cancer

-Before taking part in any exercise program, either during or soon after your treatment, it's important to talk with your oncologist or general practitioner (GP) about any precautions you should take.
+Before taking part in any exercise program, either during or after your treatment, it's important to talk with an appropriate health professional about any precautions you may need to take.
+This includes your oncologist, GP, an exercise physiologist or physiotherapist who has experience working with cancer patients.

 Where to get help